From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: Simulation Results

 Giving the same condition on SE, the comparison of the various received RIS-assisted IM schemes with the imperfect CSI estimation is shown in \figref{ICSI}, where the schemes include the RASM, RASSK, and RSM schemes.
 Here, the imperfect CSI is assumed in $h_{2}^{i,m}$ with $\delta ^2$ in the RTSM and RTSSK schemes representing the variance of estimation error \cite{ref31}-\cite{ref32} and the spectral efficiency is $R=$4 bpcu.
 Detail explanations of the imperfect CSI estimation can be found in Appendix B. Results in \figref{ICSI} show that the robustness of the RASSK scheme is better than that of the RASM and RSM schemes, despite the fact that the $\delta ^2$ in the RASSK results is larger than others.
 Also, the BER performance of RASM scheme outperforms the one of the RSM scheme.
-According to the comparisons in \figref{ICSI}, we can find that the proposed RASSK scheme has more potential to apply in complex wireless environment, due to its better robustness.
+Furthermore, when facing hardware-induced phase quantization errors ($b=3$), the RASSK scheme exhibits exceptional resilience, with its BER continuously dropping below $10^{-3}$ at low SNR regions.
+In contrast, the RASM scheme experiences a noticeable performance floor.
+This performance gap physically reveals that conveying information purely through received power at selected antennas (as in RASSK) is inherently more robust to phase mismatches than detecting conventional $M$-ary constellation symbols (as in RASM).
+According to these comprehensive comparisons, it can be firmly concluded that the proposed RASSK scheme holds immense potential for applications in complex and imperfect real-world wireless environments due to its superior robustness against both CSI estimation inaccuracies and hardware phase quantization errors.